diva-exchange/i2p-sam/README.md

 docker-compose -f test/sam.diva.i2p.yml up -d
 ```

-Check wether the I2P test nodes are properly running by accessing the local consoles running on: http://172.19.74.11:7070, http://172.19.74.12:7070 or http://172.19.74.13:7070
+Check wether the I2P test node is properly running by accessing the local console on: http://172.19.74.11:7070.

-To modify the IP addresses of the local consoles, adapt the file `test/sam.diva.i2p.yml`.
+To modify the IP address of the local console, adapt the file `test/sam.diva.i2p.yml`.

-After the docker containers are running for two or three minutes (reason: the I2P network needs some minutes to build), execute the unit tests:
+After the docker container is running for two or three minutes (reason: the I2P network needs some minutes to build), execute the unit tests:

 ```
 npm run test
 ```

-Stop all container (and purge all data within):
+Stop the container (and purge all data within):
 ```
 docker-compose -f test/sam.diva.i2p.yml down --volumes
 ```